 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you start with whole flaxseed, you must grind them first.
-Add a few tablespoons of seeds to a coffee grinder, spice grinder, or high-speed blender, and pulse briefly until the seeds are finely ground.
+If you start with whole flaxseed, you must grind it first.
+Add a few tablespoons of seeds to a coffee grinder, spice grinder, or high-speed blender, and pulse briefly until finely ground.

 (A food processor won’t work to grind the seeds because the bowl is too big.)